Serving Christ With Open Minds, Open Hearts, and Open Hands

 Tiny Treasures Christian Preschool

 The Tiny Treasures Christian Preschool is an outreach of the church.
 Providing an outstanding preschool program from a faith perspective is a marvelous opportunity for church members and non-members alike.
 Normally, volunteers for the preschool come from the ranks of preschool parents; however, there is always a job to do.
-Contact director Darlene Isaac (847-223-0186) or ) for details.
+Contact the director at 847-223-0186 or for details.
 For information about registration, philosophy, etc. of Tiny Treasures, visit their website www.wpcpreschool.org .

 Christmas Angel Tree for Busy Bee Child Care Center